 - Try sautéing some sliced button mushrooms in oil and garlic and adding to the mix

-I was on a mission to learn how to make this Green Papaya Salad when I moved from my home of 20 years that was situated just 2 miles from an amazing Thai restaurant where I frequented, specifically for this salad!
+- I was on a mission to learn how to make this Green Papaya Salad when I moved from my home of 20 years, which was situated just 2 miles from an amazing Thai restaurant I frequented, specifically for this salad!

-If you are a Gree Curry fan, then you’ll love this Thai Green Curry Chicken.
-Everything in Thai cooking is fast and flexible, you really can’t mess it up.
+- You’ll love this Thai Green Curry Chicken if you are a Gree Curry fan.
+Everything in Thai cooking is fast and flexible; you can’t mess it up.

-If you try making this asparagus carrot stir fry, be sure to take a photo and share it with us using #waxingkararecipes on Instagram.
+If you try making this asparagus carrot stir fry, take a photo and share it with us using #waxingkararecipes on Instagram.
 We love seeing your photos!